Chislevah/Capstone-Customer-Data-Analysis-/README.md

 2. SQL Analysis:
    - Purpose: Extract and manipulate data directly from the database for custom reporting and deeper analysis.
    -  Example Queries: Revenue Analysis Query: Calculate revenue by product and region.
 Churn Analysis Query: Identify churned customers based on subscription end and cancellation data.
-   -  SQL Features: Use of sub queries and aggregation functions to analyze data.
+   -  SQL Features: Declaration of a primary key so as to help check the authenticity of the dataset and the integrity of the analysis while working with aggregation functions to analyze data.

  3. Excel Analysis:
     - Purpose: Conduct supplementary analysis, create reports, and visualize data using Excel’s pivot tables, charts, and formulas.